tum-ewk/OpenTUMFlex/README.md

 3. [Download](https://github.com/tum-ewk/OpenTUMFlex.py/archive/master.zip) or clone the OpenTUMflex repository `git clone https://github.com/tum-ewk/OpenTUMFlex.py.git`
 4. Create an environment and install the [requirements](https://github.com/tum-ewk/OpenTUMFlex.py/blob/master/requirements.txt) file using [Anaconda prompt](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)/[PyCharm](https://www.jetbrains.com/help/idea/conda-support-creating-conda-virtual-environment.html).

+## Test your installation

+Run the [example.py](https://github.com/tum-ewk/OpenTUMFlex.py/blob/master/example_1.py) file to test if the OpenTUMflex model is correctly installed.

 ## Getting started

-1. **Input file formats:** OpenTUMflex accepts two different file formats (.xlsx/.csv) as input.
-An example input file is available inside the *input* folder.
-CSV files are generally prefered as they reduces the overall optimization time.
-In case the user wishes to use an .xlsx file, the model has an inbuilt option to convert any .xlsx file to .csv files.

-2. **Test your installation:** Run the [example.py](https://github.com/tum-ewk/OpenTUMFlex.py/blob/master/example_1.py) file to test if the OpenTUMflex model is correctly installed.

-3. **Creating your own scenario**:
+* **Create your own scenario:**
    * A scenario based approach is incorported in OpenTUMflex design.
 Here, a scenario refers to the device configurations installed at the prosumer premises.
 For example: A scenario can refer to just a household with PV, BSS and EV.
    * Once you have succesfully installed OpenTUMflex, you can choose or create your own scenario inside [scenario.py](https://github.com/tum-ewk/OpenTUMFlex.py/blob/master/opentumflex/scenarios/scenarios.py).
 To give an idea, we have already created 10 sample scenarios.
    * For more information refer to our [documentation](https://github.com/tum-ewk/OpenTUMFlex.py/wiki/Usage-and-Functions-in-OpenTUMFlex).

-4. **Output file formats:**
-   * Generate a variety of plots related to optimial operation plan, flexiblity, aggregated flexibility potential of the prosumer devices.
-   * The model delivers the flexibility offers of each device in suitable formats which can be directly used in FlexMarket interactions.
+* **Analyze using OpenTUMflex:**
+   * Quantifying the Flexibility of Electric Vehicles in Germany and California.

 ## Conflicts of Interest: